Kurakahani/kurakahani.github.io/README.md

 3. **RSS Feed Generation**: The metadata (title, description, etc.) of the video is extracted using the YouTube Data API.
 An RSS feed is then automatically generated using this metadata and the link to the converted audio file.

-4. **GitHub Action**: The entire process is automated through a GitHub Action workflow.
-It runs the automation script and ensures that the latest audio files and RSS feed are available on this repository: [https://github.com/Kurakahani/Kurakahani.github.io](https://github.com/Kurakahani/Kurakahani.github.io).
+4. Website Creation: The project also generates a dedicated website at [kurakahani.github.io](https://kurakahani.github.io), where users can explore and access the podcast's episodes.

-You don't need to run any scripts yourself to access the audio content or RSS feed.
-Simply visit the repository linked above to access the content.
+All these processes are automated through a GitHub Action workflow, ensuring that the latest audio files, RSS feed, and website are available at [kurakahani.github.io](https://kurakahani.github.io).

 ## Prerequisites

 - Access to the [Kurakahani YouTube Channel](https://www.youtube.com/@KuraKahaniPodcast).
-- A web browser to access the content on the GitHub repository.
+- A web browser to explore and access the content on the [kurakahani.github.io](https://kurakahani.github.io) website.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.